markr-fu-berlin/data-science-examples/README.md

 ## What's inside:

-* [Tutorials](tutorials/README.md): Tutorials show a complete workflow on a realistic use case and data.
+* [Tutorials](tutorials): Tutorials show a complete workflow on a realistic use case and data.
+* [Examples](examples): Examples only show how to integrate a specific technology, but not a whole data science workflow with it.
+They, also might use artifical data instead of realistic data.

 ## Prerequisites: